Describing Amoebas: Most amoebas do not have a finite amoeba basis

 \section{Most amoebas do not have a finite amoeba basis}

 As introduced by Schroeter and de Wolff~\cite{SdW}, a subvariety $V\subset(\CC^\times)^n$ has a \demph{finite amoeba basis} if there exist Laurent polynomials $f_1,\dotsc,f_r$ such that

 Theorem~\ref{T:noFAB} shows that an irreducible nondegenerate variety whose amoeba has dimension less than $n$ does not have a finite amoeba basis, and we expect that it is rare for a variety to have a finite amoeba basis.
-We exhibit some varieties with a finite amoeba basis and conjecture that they are the only such subvarieties of a torus.
+We also exhibit some varieties with a finite amoeba basis.

 By the distributivity of union over intersection, we have the following lemma.